timbre-conference/timbre2023/README.md

-# Website files for "Le son du future" conference site
+# Website files for the "Timbre 2023" conference site

 - Live at: http://timbreconference.org/timbre2023/